Victornwaonicha/binary_trees/README.md

 ## Authors & Credits
-This is an ALX Holberton School project, it was done in a team of two people indicated below;
+This is an ALX Holberton School project;

 - [Victor Nwaonicha](https://github.com/Victornwaonicha)